 You’ll receive a pass or fail notification the same day you complete the exam, and within 24 hours, you’ll be emailed your official RBT certification.

-Is Getting An RBT Certification Hard?
+Is Getting an RBT certification hard?

-Advantages and Disadvantages of Being an RBT
+Advantages and disadvantages of becoming an RBT

 Strong demand for RBTs

 There is a strong job outlook for RBTs.
-These paraprofessionals will be in demand far into the future, thanks in part to the rise in autism diagnoses.
+These paraprofessionals will be in demand far into the future, thanks in part to the rise in autism diagnosis.
 The need for certified professionals such as RBTs who can provide specialized therapy is rising; therefore, RBTs will enjoy greater stability and security than the national average.

 Choices of work settings